shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 reservoir (gauge cell) at the same temperature as the system as discussed in :ref:`(Parashar) <Parashar>`.
 It also attempts Monte Carlo moves (translations and rotations) of particles within the simulation cell.
-Specific uses of this fix are to compute adsorption isotherm in porous materials, or to compute the vapor-liquid equilibrium of fluids.
+Specific uses of this fix are to compute the adsorption isotherm in porous materials or to compute the vapor-liquid equilibrium of fluids.
 This fix is complementary to the :doc:`fix gcmc <fix_gcmc>` command, which performs grand canonical Monte Carlo (GCMC) by exchanging particles with an infinite chemical potential reservoir.
 MCEMC and GCMC give identical adsorption isotherms for microporous materials.
 But for large pores (> 2 nm), GCMC gives a hysteretic adsorption/desorption